-Explore the full insider trade history of Kentucky Bancshares INC, a listed equity based in United States.
-Shares are quoted on US US, under the authority of SEC (Form 4).
-Operating in the Finance & Banking sector, Kentucky Bancshares INC has logged 36 reports.
+Follow the Kentucky Bancshares INC stock price and the full management transaction log of the company, a listed equity based in United States.
+Shares are quoted on US US, under the supervision of SEC (Form 4).
+Operating in the Finance & Banking sector, Kentucky Bancshares INC has published 36 public disclosures.
 The latest transaction was filed on 1 June 2021 (Retenue fiscale).
-Among the most active insiders: Caudill Proctor Jr. All data is openly available.
+Among the most active insiders: Caudill Proctor Jr. The full history is openly available.

 25 of 36 declarations